IslamAlsawaftah/Lab4_TicTacToe/README.md

 ### if x is repeated 3 times in rows or columns or diagonals it will return congrats message and winner name, if there is no winner it will return draw no winner

 ### How to run program
-1- After cloneing project to your device
+1- Clone project to your device

-2- run program using  Debug > Start Without Debugging or ctrl + F5 and start the play
+2- Run program using  Debug > Start Without Debugging or ctrl + F5 and start the play

 ### How to use program